Detailed guides to painful problems, treatments & more

 updated

-Five articles on PainSci cite Daoud 2012: 1.
+Five pages on PainSci cite Daoud 2012: 1.
 The Complete Guide to IT Band Syndrome2.
 The Complete Guide to Patellofemoral Pain Syndrome3.
 Complete Guide to Plantar Fasciitis4.
 Shin Splints Treatment, The Complete Guide5.
 Does barefoot running prevent injuries?

 PainSci commentary on Daoud 2012: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.